 About the Queen’s name and surname

-The now 92-year-old reigning monarch is the second in its country’s history to bear the name Elizabeth, though her name has nothing much to do with 16th century Queen Elizabeth I.
+The monarch, who passed away in 2022 at 96, was the second in its country’s history to bear the name Elizabeth, though her name has nothing much to do with the 16th century Queen Elizabeth I.

-The Queen’s full name by birth is Elizabeth Alexandra Mary, a name that truly honors her own mother Elizabeth, and also her great-grandmother Queen Alexandra, and her grandmother Queen Mary.
+The Queen’s full name by birth was Elizabeth Alexandra Mary, a name that truly honored her own mother Elizabeth, her great-grandmother Queen Alexandra, and her grandmother Queen Mary.
 The latter two are ancestors from the line of the Queen’s father.

 But in 1960, Elizabeth and Prince Philip, the Duke of Edinburgh, opted for another change of the surname.
-Their official surname now reads Windsor-Mountbatten.
+Their official surname became Windsor-Mountbatten.

-The Queen, however, never has to actually use her last name.
-For obvious reasons — everyone knows who she is.
-There is only one Queen Elizabeth and she is free from specifying which Elizabeth she is.
-Her signature normally reads Elizabeth R., with R. denoting her status of Regina (Latin for Queen).
+The Queen, however, never had to actually use her last name for obvious reasons — everyone knew who she was.
+There was only one Queen Elizabeth and she was free from specifying which Elizabeth she is.
+Her signature normally read Elizabeth R., with R. denoting her status of Regina (Latin for Queen).

-Another gain for Queen Elizabeth is that she doesn’t use a passport when she travels overseas.
-In Britain, all passports are officially issued in the Queen’s name, so it apparently doesn’t make sense that she owns one, too.
+Another perk for Queen Elizabeth is that she didn’t use a passport when she traveled overseas.
+In Britain, all passports are officially issued in the Queen’s name, so it apparently didn’t make sense that she own one.

-Passport-free, Her Majesty has traveled wide and far.
-She has been to over 120 countries during her official visits as the head of state.
+Passport-free, Her Majesty traveled wide and far.
+She had been to over 120 countries during her official visits as the head of state.

-In addition to the Commonwealth countries, she has also seen other far-flung places such as the Middle East, Mexico, Botswana, and Russia.
+In addition to the Commonwealth countries, she also saw other far-flung places such as the Middle East, Mexico, Botswana, and Russia.

-According to the Telegraph, “the Queen has traveled more than 1,032,513 miles, equivalent to 42 journeys around the entire circumference of the Earth.”
+According to the Telegraph in 2016, the Queen “traveled more than 1,032,513 miles, equivalent to 42 journeys around the entire circumference of the Earth.”

 Her trip of longest duration was a 1953 Commonwealth tour, a journey that measured an astonishing 44,000 miles, for which she was “armed with 12 tons of luggage.”

-The last time the Queen made a state visit was in late 2015 when she flew to Malta.
+The last time the Queen made a state visit was in late 2015 when she visited Germany.

-The list of souvenirs the Queen has taken home, as you might imagine, is exotic to say the last.
-From Fiji: a grass skirt and whales teeth; from the Seychelles: an intricate collection of shells, from Cameroon: an elephant.
+The list of souvenirs the Queen took home, as you might imagine, is exotic to say the least.
+From Fiji, a grass skirt and whale teeth; from the Seychelles, an intricate collection of shells; from Cameroon, an elephant.

-Canada and the United States have respectably gifted an ice-hockey t-shirt and cowboy boots to the Queen, not that we’ve seen evidence of her wearing them.
+Canada and the United States respectably gifted an ice-hockey t-shirt and cowboy boots to the Queen, not that we ever saw evidence of her wearing them.

-Still only a princess during the wartime, she opted to join the military unit of women who fulfilled duties as drivers, mechanics, or postal workers.
+Still only a princess during the war, she opted to join the military unit of women who fulfilled duties as drivers, mechanics, or postal workers.

-The engagement makes Her Majesty the only woman from the royal family who has taken part in military service, and she remains the single living head of state today who served in WWII.
+The engagement made Her Majesty the only woman from the royal family who took part in military service, and until her 2022 death she was the sole living head of state who served in WWII.

-Aside from that, if someone asks Her Majesty to show her driving license, well she doesn’t own one.
+Aside from that, if someone asked Her Majesty to show her driving license, well, she didn’t own one.

 Just like passports, driving licenses in Britain are issued under Her Majesty’s authority.